 Impairment Loss of Investments.
-We incurred RMB133.0 million (US\$20.4 million) impairment loss of investments in 2017, as compared to RMB114.6 million in 2016, which was primarily due to the loss of an available for sale investee and the loss of several cost method investees.
+We incurred RMB133.0 million impairment loss of investments in 2017, as compared to RMB114.6 million in 2016, which was primarily due to the loss of an available for sale investee and the loss of several cost method investees.
 We review the investments for impairment whenever events or changes in circumstances indicate that the carrying amount of the investments may not be recoverable.
 Certain of our investments are in development stage companies whose success depends on factors including the ability of the investee companies to raise additional funds in financial markets that can be volatile and other key business factors, any of which may impact our ability to recover the investment.
-The other than temporary impairment recorded in 2017 in the amounts of RMB15.0 million (US\$2.3 million) and RMB118.0 million (US\$18.1 million) on the available-for-sale investments and cost method investments were due to sustained depression of either in the market price or the respective investees' expected result of operation.
+The other than temporary impairment recorded in 2017 in the amounts of RMB15.0 million and RMB118.0 million on the available-for-sale investments and cost method investments were due to sustained depression of either in the market price or the respective investees' expected result of operation.

 Interest Expenses.
-We incurred RMB82.4 million (US\$12.7 million) interest expenses in 2017, as compared to RMB85.2 million in 2016, primarily due to the net effect of the increase in interest expenses for the securitization debt and the short term loans and decrease in amortization of debt issuance cost of our convertible senior notes.
+We incurred RMB82.4 million interest expenses in 2017, as compared to RMB85.2 million in 2016, primarily due to the net effect of the increase in interest expenses for the securitization debt and the short term loans and decrease in amortization of debt issuance cost of our convertible senior notes.

 Interest Income.
-Our interest income decreased from RMB107.0 million in 2016 to RMB101.1 million (US\$15.5 million) in 2017 primarily due to the decrease of interest bearing investments, such as the deposits and held-to-maturity investments in the banks.
+Our interest income decreased from RMB107.0 million in 2016 to RMB101.1 million in 2017 primarily due to the decrease of interest bearing investments, such as the deposits and held-to-maturity investments in the banks.

-Share of Loss of Affiliates.
-Our share of loss of affiliates decreased from RMB71.5 million in 2016 to RMB22.3 million (US\$3.4 million), which was primarily due to the decrease of our share of losses of equity interest in Ovation from the amortization adjustment of basis difference between our investment cost and underlying equity in net assets of Ovation from the date of acquisition in February 2014.
+Share of Loss of Equity Method Investees.
+Our share of loss of equity method investees decreased from RMB71.5 million in 2016 to RMB22.3 million, which was primarily due to the decrease of our share of losses of equity interest in Ovation from the amortization adjustment of basis difference between our investment cost and underlying equity in net assets of Ovation from the date of acquisition in February 2014.

 Net Income.
-As a result of the foregoing, we recorded a net income of RMB1.89 billion (US\$290.9 million) in 2017, as compared to a net income of RMB1.99 billion in 2016.
+As a result of the foregoing, we recorded a net income of RMB1.89 billion in 2017, as compared to a net income of RMB1.99 billion in 2016

 Net Loss Attributable to Non-controlling Interests.
-Our net loss attributable to non-controlling interests increased from RMB44.1 million in 2016 to RMB57.2 million (US\$8.8 million) in 2017, which was primarily due to the decline in profitability for the non-wholly-owned logistic subsidiaries.
+Our net loss attributable to non-controlling interests increased from RMB44.1 million in 2016 to RMB57.2 million in 2017, which was primarily due to the decline in profitability for the non-wholly-owned logistic subsidiaries.